A Beginner's Guide to Cannabis Concentrates

 What's great about this kind of concentrated oil is that there are no chemical solvents and it's not flammable.
 CO2 Oil runs at about 50 to 75% THC.

-Last, but not least, is water hash.
-Water hash can be produced using several different techniques, and each technique produces a different form of water hash.
+The last of the cannabis concentrates we’re discussing is water hash.
+Water hash can be produced in different ways, and each technique produces a different form of water hash.
 These forms include ice wax, solventless wax, bubble hash, along with some others.

 The most popular way to extract water hash is to use "bubble bags".
 These micro-screened fabric bags are great at filtering out various parts of the product that aren't good for the final concentrate.
 The end result should come out brown or golden colored.